thibault-martinez/protocol-rfcs/text/0005-white-flag/0005-white-flag.md

 ## Deterministically ordering the Tangle

-When a new milestone is broadcasted to the network, nodes will need to order the set of bundles it confirms that are was not previously confirmed by any other milestone.
+When a new milestone is broadcasted to the network, nodes will need to order the set of bundles it confirms that was not previously confirmed by any other milestone.

 A subset of the Tangle can be ordered depending on many of its properties (e.g. alphanumeric sort of the bundle hashes);